mercmobily/simpledblayer/README.md

     var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db, SchemaError: SomeErrorConstructor } );

-As always, you can also define a constructor when creating the object:
+As always, you can also define a the SchemaError constructor when creating the object with `new`:

     var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db } );
     var people = new DbLayer( { /* ...layer parameters..., */ SchemaError: SomeErrorConstructor } );

 # Full list of options for SimpleDbLayer

 Here is a full list of options that affect the behaviour of SimpleDbLayer objects.
 Please keep in mind that all of them can me defined either in the constructor's prototype, or as attribute of the constructor's parameter oject.

 ## Basic fields